AnveshDhamane/Olist-Store-Analysis-Power-BI/README.md

 ## Dataset Description

 The dataset consists of 9 relational CSV files provided by Olist.
 It covers the entire order journey: from purchase to payment, shipping, and customer review.

-Below is the data dictionary explaining the source files used in the Data Model.

 ## Data Dictionary